 Unless you’re an expert salesman, approaching venues on your own to book slots for your act can be intimidating.
 Unfortunately, many venues also take advantage of the fact that you’re an indie band without an agent, and may even refuse to pay you.

 As an entertainment journalist with Indie Ville TV, I heard more than my fair share of horror stories.
 One musician had a knife drawn on him, and another was punched by the coke addict who ran the club his band played at.

 Hire a booking agent.
 Let them get punched for you.
 You play, go home, and stay safe.
 But more importantly, booking agents help to ensure you get your fair pay, and good ones put you before the right audience to build your brand.

 It goes without saying that if you’re trying to gain publicity, you should hire a publicist.
 In fact, you would be hard-pressed to find a successful musician without one.
 You focus on your music, and the publicist focuses on getting you exposure in the media.

 While many artists understandably hate the idea of being “branded”, this is an important part of gaining traction.
 This doesn’t have to mean being boxed into a certain genre to market your music.
 But it does mean crafting a solid identity so your look and sound is recognizable to your audience wherever you go.

 Publicists also help to get more media coverage at your shows.
 And if you truly believe that people will love you as soon as they hear you, then you can’t go wrong with an offer like that.

 If you’re serious about getting the right publicity for your music, then email us for a quote.
 If you think you can’t afford it, we might surprise you.
 And if we don’t, at least you know what you’re working toward.

 What can we do for your music?
-We build websites, manage social media accounts, design logos and shirts, set up photo ops, and have connections in the music industry via our client and business partners at Godigio.
-Just to name a few.
+We build websites, manage social media accounts, design logos and shirts, and set up photo ops.

 The possibilities are endless, but they aren’t truly possible until you reach out.